tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 ## Usage

 The {{site.productname}} Enterprise Spellchecking plugin activates automatically when users type content into the editor.
-To select a spelling suggestion for misspelled word, right-click the misspelled word to open the contextual menu.
+To select a spelling suggestion for a misspelled word, right-click the misspelled word to open the contextual menu.

 ## Configuration Options